-Follow our top tips on how to take cuttings from plants and you'll find you have a really easy way to multiply your favourite plants and, best of all, it's absolutely free to do.
-This will potentially save you a fortune on stocking up at pricey garden centers or nurseries each year.
+Follow our advice on how to take cuttings for an easy way to multiply your favorite plants.
+And, best of all, it's absolutely free to do.
+This means it will potentially save you a fortune – no more stocking up at pricey garden centers or nurseries each year.

 What time of day should you take softwood cuttings?